• Skip to primary navigation

 Can I use a Bundt pan to make angel food cake?

 Many people have asked if they can use a Bundt pan instead of a specific angel food pan.
-It is always recommended against doing so.
+I have always recommended against doing so.
 The angel food pan allows the cake to rise easily and it usually has metal feet on them to help hold up the pan when it is flipped over to cool.
 I decided to try for myself and the results are below.

 keto angel food cake in bundt pan